paritytech/substrate/docs/rustdoc-release.md

 ## Config branch/tag for rebuilding rustdoc when there is new commit

 In the [`.gitlab-ci.yml`](../.gitlab-ci.yml), there is [`CONT_RUSTDOC_BUILT_REFS` variable](../.gitlab-ci.yml#L52).
 Tags branches specified in this var will be rebuilt everytime when new commits are pushed.
-Currently it is set to `master` only.
-It supports multiple value by separating with a space, e.g. `master development`.
+Currently, it is set to `master` only.
+It supports multiple values by separating with a space, e.g. `master development`.